AdobeDocs/lightroom-public-apis/src/pages/getting-started/index.md

 ---
-title: Getting Started with Lightroom
+title: Start building with the Lightroom APIs
 description: Page for Getting Started
 contributors:
   - https://github.com/bagra98
 ---

-# Getting started with Lightroom API
+# Start building with the Lightroom APIs

 Adobe Photoshop Lightroom stores user _assets_, with their associated metadata and media renditions, in a _catalog_ in the cloud.